FangzhouXING/fangzhouxing.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-My About Page.
+I have some experience in typing keyboard.
+Some of the stuff I type happen to be software.